4troDev/Vex-Code-Snippets/README.md

 ## Contact

 If you have any questions or suggestions regarding this project, feel free to reach out to me on Twitter [@4tro_Dev](https://twitter.com/4tro_Dev) or join our Discord community using the link provided above.

+## Code Contributors
+This project exists thanks to all the people who contribute.